dektlong/dekt-devx-demo/README.md

     - ```tanzu apps workload get mood-portal -n dekt-apps```
   - show a happy dog with sensors ignored

-### API-grid specific example
-- deploy dekt4pets-backend ```./api-grid.sh backend```
-  - show in api-portal dekt4pets-dev item added in real time  and how the front end team can discover and re-use backend APIs

-- deploy dekt4pets-frontend  ```./api-grid.sh frontend```
-  - show in api portal how the frontend routes are added in real time
-- deploy a production  gateway with ingress access ```./api-grid.sh dekt4pets```
-  - show in api-portal a new item dekt4pets
-  - highlight the separation between routes and gateway runtime
-- Note! these apps are not using tap supply chain

 ## Cleanup

 - full cleanup to delete the cluster  ```./builder.sh cleanup [aks/eks]```